astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 :name: Edd19

 Dyson and Eddington's published report of star image deflection during the 1919 solar eclipse.
+(Dyson, F. W.; Eddington, A. S., Davidson
+C. (1920).
+"A determination of the deflection of light by the Sun's gravitational field, from observations made at the total eclipse of 29 May 1919".
+Philosophical Transactions of the Royal Society 220A:
-The angular distance from the Sun is printed along the horizontal axis, but note that the distance increases to the left.
+291–333) The angular distance from the Sun is printed along the horizontal axis, but note that the distance increases to the left.
 The y-axis shows the total amount of deflection, decreasing for increasing distance from the Sun.
 The lighter solid line is the best-fit linear relationship, while the darker solid line in the middle is the prediction from GR.
 The prediction from Newtonian